 Nursery: Linda Pierpont, firstname.lastname@example.org

-Volunteers work in the nursery during the 10:00 am service.
+Nursery care provided during the 10:00 am service.

 Sunday School: Gabrielle Boozer, email@example.com

 Children, Kindergarten through 7th grade, are encouraged to attend our Sunday School which begins at 9:45 am on Sundays during the school year.
-Teachers are volunteers from the parish.

 Food Pantry: Pam Mitchell, firstname.lastname@example.org